tiff413/EV-Technology-2019/Battery Usage Exploration/README.md

-Note: data has not been made available due to company policy.
+Note: the data used in this project has not been made available due to company policy.

 <h2>Graphing battery change during trips</h2>